bountybench/bountybench/README.md

 XAI_API_KEY={XAI_API_KEY}
 ```

-Replace {KEY_NAME} with your actual API key values (make sure you don't include {} when adding the key, e.g. KEY=XYZ...).
+Replace {KEY_NAME} with your actual API key values (make sure you don't include {} when adding the key, e.g. KEY=sk-proj...).
 You only need to fill in whichever keys you will use.

 #### 5. Setup Docker Desktop App